LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Algorithm

 This chain-like information flow captures rich contextual information from the root to each child node.
 By leveraging this structure, our approach aims to enhance the capability of LLMs and graph learning algorithms to detect rumors effectively.
 As depicted in Figure 1(b), the red path from the root node to child node 2 represents the subchain associated with child node 2.
 By analogy, the entire graph contains as many subchains as there are child nodes, with each subchain corresponding to the unique path from the root node to a child node.

 \textbf{Virtual Node and Edge Augmentation in Graph Structures:} To leverage the capabilities of LLMs and the graphical structure of information flows, we introduced a virtual node \( v^\ast \), labeled ``is Rumor", which initially lacks feature information.
+Initial feature of \( v^\ast \) is set to the zero vector and its neighbors do not aggregate messages from \( v^\ast \).
+This means that even in a bidirectional GNN, a virtual node only has edges pointing to it.
 We then use a LLM to process each subchain and outputs the probability that the source news is a rumor.
 For each child node \( v_i \), the LLM takes the concatenated text information of the subchain and outputs a probability:

 where \( P_{\text{rumor}}(v_i) \in [0, 1] \) represents the likelihood that the source news is a rumor based on the subchain from the root node to node \( v_i \).
 For each child node \( v_i \), if the LLM probability exceeds a predefined threshold \( \theta \):